HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 A database-management system (DBMS) is a collection of interrelated data and a set of programs to access those data.
 The collection of data, usually referred to as the database, contains information relevant to an enterprise.
 The primary goal of a DBMS is to provide a way to store and retrieve database information that is both convenient and efficient.

+### **<br/>Purpose of Database Management System**

+Database management systems were developed to handle the following difficulties of typical file processing systems supported by conventional operating systems.
+  - Data redundancy and inconsistency
+  - Difficulty in accessing data
+  - Data isolation
+  - Integrity problems
+  - Atomicity of updates
+  - Concurrent access by multiple users
+  - Security problems

 ### **<br/> Application of Database Management System**